Command Palette

 H

-Helen Marsh•recently
+Helen Marshrecentlyedited

 No movies in my head.
 I have two very intelligent children - "gifted"! - but my son has often been impressed with my thinking.
 I used to explain this as my brain is a normal size computer but I have a very efficient operating system.
 When I realised that I probably have aphantasia that made perfect sense.
 I use my brain efficiently because it is not filled up with videos - you know how much space video takes in a computer!
+I think aphantasia is an evolutionary advance.
+Aphantasics think better.
+I don't know whether I have SDAM.
+I remember quite sufficient of my past.
+I think that I do tend to remember occasions where a photograph has been taken - or at least remember that there is a photograph.
+I am wondering whether my aphantasia makes it harder to learn Japanese characters?

 0